ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/exercises/tutorial-1-claude-integration.md

 ## Summary

-You've successfully integrated an MCP server with Claude Desktop!
+You've successfully integrated an MCP server with Cursor IDE!
 This is a major milestone - you can now give Claude access to any capability you can code.
 The pattern you learned applies to any server:

 1. Write the server code
 2. Test with Inspector
 3. Configure in `claude_desktop_config.json`
-4. Restart Claude Desktop
+4. Restart Cursor IDE
 5. Verify and debug

 This foundation enables endless possibilities: database access, API integrations, file operations, custom business logic, and more.